strategio-tech/fp-sim7-keyboard-warriors/README.md

 <div id="upcoming features" >

 ## Upcoming Features:
- - Video upload and management
+ - Video watching and upload
- - Video browsing and searching by level, duration, or style
+ - Video browsing and searching by difficulty, category, or title
  - Personalized playlist creation
  - Rating and commenting on videos
- - Community engagement and connection

  <p align="right">(<a href="#readme-top">back to top</a>)</p>
 </div>